MarslandoBloom/dnd-summons-assistant/README.md

 All data is processed and stored in your browser's IndexedDB storage for offline access.

+## Statblock Rendering

+The application features a comprehensive statblock renderer that:

+- Displays complete, accurate D&D 5e creature statblocks
+- Properly handles creature variants and templates (e.g., "Bestial Spirit" air/land/water variants)
+- Accurately processes creatures that inherit from other creatures via `_copy` properties
+- Correctly renders complex formatting tags for attacks, damage, and abilities
+- Supports variable stats based on spell level and other parameters
+- Provides an intuitive interface for selecting between creature variants

+When viewing a creature with variants (like summoned spirits), you'll be presented with a selection screen to choose the specific variant you want to view.

 ## Modules Implemented

 ### Module 1: Basic Project Setup